jimsloss/Gazetteer/README.md

+## Copy created from ITCareerSwitch/Gazetteer ##

+## Creates unique repo which enables user to clone this project if required, without having to clone the full ITCareerSwitch repo ##

 Project1: Gazetteer

 This was a single page project using leaflet (https://leafletjs.com/) to create an interactive map to cover the page.
 The users location is used to display their country as the main page.